 Product samples are always an important aspect of planning bulk orders or setting up production.
 Due to the recent trend of outsourcing production, more companies than ever are looking internationally for suppliers, which makes this simple procedure more decisive.
 Truly understanding the quality of your product and manufacturer can only be judged when the final product sample is available.

 Risks related to international transactions force purchasers to minimize their exposure to fraud by requesting a product sample before making an order.
-Fraud happens worldwide–not only in China.
+Fraud happens worldwide – not only in China.
+Also, get to know changes in the world of sampling in the post-covid era.

 Simply put, one main purpose of product sample requests from a supplier is to avoid doing business with the mentioned dubious kind of suppliers.
 These often enthusiastically claim to provide the ideal solution, but when they have taken your money, they are not actually able to provide what was requested.
 Especially if you have a more sophisticated product you want to be manufactured, requesting a product sample is a good way to find out if the supplier has the capabilities they claim.
 It can be, depending on the circumstances, an alternative or complement to other monitoring and inspection measures.